 14. H. R. 6015: VA Care and Benefits Accountability Act: To affirm an agreement, and to nullify certain Executive orders that relate to, collective bargaining by employees of the Department of Veterans Affairs.
 Introduced by Cong.
 Ramirez on Nov.
 10, this bill would reverse the illegal and immoral actions taken by President Trump and Secretary Collins that effectively revoked collective bargaining rights from thousands of VA employees.
 Specifically, this bill would ensure any VA collective bargaining agreement in effect on March 26, 2025, remains fully enforceable through its stated term.
-It has 32 cosponsors, all D, 4 from IL (Budzinski, Krishnamoorthi, Kelly, Davis).
+It has 41 cosponsors, all D, 4 from IL (Budzinski, Krishnamoorthi, Kelly, Davis).

 15. The next VACCC meeting will be at 1900, Mar.
 24, location TBD.
 If anyone plans on attending, please tell me.
 We are not a member of the VACCC, because we do not have a charter.
-Joe Cook will work on another application for CVO.
+Joe Cook worked on applying for the State Charter, but they want a statement concerning the Charitable Trust, also under the Illinois Attorney General.